 The first step in rebuilding your credit after bankruptcy is to take control of your finances.
 Create and use a monthly budget.
 Include a line item for savings on each budget.

 Pay all financial obligations promptly.
 Pay your mortgage or rent on time.
-If you have debts that weren’t included in bankruptcy, like student loans, make your payments on time.
+If you have debts that weren’t included in a bankruptcy, like student loans, make your payments on time.

 Some collection agencies and creditors will harass you for payment even after your bankruptcy filing is complete.
 Know your rights.
 You are no longer obligated to pay a debt discharged in your bankruptcy.
 Report them to the Consumer Financial Protection Bureau if the unwarranted harassment continues.